Letter of Permission

 Note the following:

-• A request for a Letter of Permission and payment should be received at least one month prior to the deadline date for application at the visiting institution to allow for sufficient processing time.
-A copy of the Letter of Permission will be emailed to the student, and emailed or mailed to the visiting institution.
+• A Letter of Permission request form and payment should be received at least one month prior to the deadline date for application at the visiting institution to allow for sufficient processing time.
+A copy of the Letter of Permission will be emailed to the student by BU email, and emailed or mailed to the visiting institution.
+If a request is denied, the Registrar’s Office will communicate the decision, including rationale, to the student by BU email.

 • It is the student’s responsibility to ensure that courses requested on a Letter of Permission meet all requirements for their specific degree regulations.
 Issuance of a Letter of Permission does not waive any requirements for degree program.
 Prerequisites must be met or waiver signed for courses on a Letter of Permission.
 Approval will be granted on the understanding that the student has read and understood the relevant section of the Brandon University Undergraduate or Graduate Calendar.
 Students are advised to have their selection of courses reviewed by the appropriate faculty advisor.